Hans Steinbrenner (SS member)

 Johannes 'Hans' Steinbrenner (16 October 1905 - 12 June 1964) was a German concentration camp overseer.
-Born in Frankfurt am Main, he is most notable for his participation in the murder of several prisoners during the early phases of Dachau Concentration Camp.
-Sentenced to life imprisonment after the liberation of Dachau, he was released early in 1962 and killed himself two years later.
+Born in Frankfurt am Main, he is most notable for his participation in the murder of several prisoners during the early phases of Dachau concentration camp.
+In April 1945, Steinbrenner was arrested by the US Army as head of the administration of an SS.
+In 1948, he was charged with murder, albeit the prosecution was delayed for several years.
+In 1952, Steinbrenner was found guilty of two counts of murder and nine counts of serious bodily harm, and sentenced to life in prison.
+A codefendant, Johann Unterhuber, was sentenced to six years in prison on lesser charges.